elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-4-troubleshoot-storage-performance-and-connectivity.md

 	>     >     > -S --setfsname datastore
 	>     >     >
 >     >     >
->     >     > This option creates a VMFS3 or VMFS5 datastore on the specified SCSI partition, such as disk_ID:P. The partition becomes the file system&#8217;s head partition.
+>     >     > This option creates a VMFS3 or VMFS5 datastore on the specified SCSI partition, such as disk_ID:P. The partition becomes the file system's head partition.
 >     >     >
 >     >     > You can specify the following suboptions with the -C option:
 >     >     >
->     >     > *   **-b &#8211;blocksize** – Define the block size for the VMFS datastore.For VMFS5, the only available block size is 1MB.
+>     >     > *   **-b -blocksize** – Define the block size for the VMFS datastore.For VMFS5, the only available block size is 1MB.
 For VMFS3, the default block size is 1MB.
 Depending on your needs, the block size can be 1MB, 2MB, 4MB, and 8MB.
 When you enter the size, indicate the unit type by adding a suffix, such as m or M. The unit type is not case sensitive.
->     >     > *   **-S &#8211;setfsname** – Define the volume label of the VMFS datastore you are creating.
+>     >     > *   **-S -setfsname** – Define the volume label of the VMFS datastore you are creating.
 Use this suboption only in conjunction with the -C option.
 The label you specify can be up to 128 characters long and cannot contain any leading or trailing blank spaces.
 >     >     >
 >     >     > After you define a volume label, you can use it whenever you specify the VMFS datastore for the
 >     >     > vmkfstools command.
 The volume label appears in listings generated for the ls -l command and as a symbolic link to the VMFS volume under the /vmfs/volumes directory.